-As the economy slowly rebounds and job opportunities become more available, your people, especially those feeling unchallenged and under-valued, may begin seeking other opportunities.
-Do you want your people to quit?
-No?
-Well, here are eight ways to ensure they will:
+As job opportunities become available, your employees, especially those feeling unchallenged and under-valued, may begin to seek out other options.
+Do you want your best people to quit?
+Here are eight ways to ensure that they don’t!

-5. Be a “fun sponge.”
+4. Don’t be a “fun sponge”.
 If you want to ensure your employee’s unhappiness and eagerness to leave, suck the fun out of the workplace.
 If you want to keep your best people around, make the culture at work fun.
 Make sure work is a place your people look forward to coming to each day.

-3. Make people walk on eggshells when asking for vacation days.
-Vacation days are critical to your work force’s morale, wellness, performance and productivity?
+6. Be flexible with vacation days.
+Vacation days are critical to your work force’s morale, wellness, performance and productivity.
 By making employees feel uncomfortable taking their allotted paid vacation days, not only do you deny them some much needed R&R, but also encourage them to look elsewhere.

-1. Be competitive.
+8. Be competitive.
 Try and keep up on what your competitor’s are doing to keep their employees happy.
 When possible, one-up your competitors.
-You want you employees to feel that your work place is superior to others in the field.
+You want your employees to feel that your work place is superior to others in the field.
 It will encourage them to stay and be grateful for the position they have rather than seeking other employers that seem to have more to offer.

 Back To Resources